 Design optimization is a key component of the product development process of automotive industry, aircraft construction, and naval architecture.
 The overall goal is to discover alternative designs with improved physical or aesthetic properties.
 The development process typically starts with the creation of an initial prototype using computer aided design (CAD) tools.
 Subsequent steps generate a polygon surface mesh from the CAD model as well as a volumetric simulation mesh in order to evaluate the physical performance of the design, e.g., based on aerodynamics or structural mechanics simulations.
-Design variations are then created-either manually or driven by an optimization algorithm-based on performance results during physical simulation.
+Design variations are then created based on physical performance during simulation.

 A challenging task within the optimization process is to develop effective means to create alternate designs.
-Changing the CAD model directly is typically prohibitive, since repeated surface and volume meshing is highly timeconsuming, and for complex geometries might even require manual interaction by an expert.
+Changing the CAD model directly is typically prohibitive, since repeated surface and volume meshing is highly time-consuming, and for complex geometries might even require manual interaction by an expert.
 An alternative is to use shape deformation techniques to adapt both the surface and the volume mesh of the initial design prototype directly.
 This way, the design optimization can be performed in a fully automatic and parallel manner, which is of particular importance when using stochastic optimization techniques-such as evolutionary algorithms-which typically require the creation and evaluation of a large number of design variations in order to find a feasible solution.
-We note that an alternative approach to avoid the costly remeshing of a CAD model is the use of isogeometric analysis [1].
-In this work, however, we focus on more traditional design optimization and simulation scenarios.